How to round corners in Photoshop tutorial

 The Fill Color swatch.

-Also in the Options Bar is the Corner Radius option where we can enter a size for the corners before drawing the shape.
+Also in the Options Bar is the Corner Radius setting.
+Leave it at 0 px for now; we will round the corners after drawing the shape.

 The Corner Radius option for the Rectangle Tool in Photoshop